JoseVicenteTejero/20483C_MOD10_LAK_EX2/README.md

 RESUMEN
 Create the BusyIndicator user control
-Add StartBusy and EndBusy event handler methods aise the StartBusy and EndBusy events
+Add StartBusy and EndBusy event handler methods
+Raise the StartBusy and EndBusy events
 Build and test the application
+The busy indicator displays while waiting for the list of students to load, and then close the application window.

 PROBLEMAS.
 Ninguno